 Bailey Blair, LMSW, brings experience in training, education and social work to the board.
 After serving as a board member for the Greater Kansas Chapter of the American Foundation for Suicide Prevention, Bailey supported the creation of StopSuicideICT to focus prevention and funding on the Wichita area.
 In addition to her work with StopSuicideICT, Bailey serves on the Governor’s Sub-Committee for Behavioral Health Services Planning Council and volunteers as a mental health professional with Project Guardians.

-Erin has a Maters in Social Work and has been practicing in Wichita for over five years.
-She has worked in multiple fields including child welfare, medical social work, adoptions and mental health.
-In all these different roles, mental health has been a component effecting the lives of the clients served.
-Erin is passionate about advocating for those who experience mental illness personally or are directly affected by it.
+Erin has a Master’s in Social Work and graduated from Wichita State University in 2014.
+She has worked in multiple fields, including child welfare, medical social work, adoptions, mental health, and public schools.
+In all these different roles, mental health has affected the lives of the clients she served.
+Erin is passionate about advocating for those who experience or are directly affected by mental illness.
 She is committed to making a difference in our community and believes in the importance of education surrounding mental health and suicide awareness.

 Re’an has worked in and around mental health for 11 years.
 Re’an has also worked in addiction for 4 of those years.
 Re’an is very passionate about destigmatizing mental health and the need for mental health services.
 Re’an enjoys advocating for the community and getting involved in any way she can.
 She loves communicating with and experiencing all walks of life and looks forward to spreading awareness in any way she can.
 “Supporting the fighters, admiring the survivors, honoring the taken, and never, ever giving up hope.”